-- 3.5 All developments that provide Affordable Housing will be expected to do so in line with Policy HOU1 of the District Plan and take into account the Council's most up-to-date evidence of housing needs in accordance with Policy HOU3.
-The tenure mix will be negotiated by the Council on a site by site basis and the type and size of affordable units sought will accord with the most up to date evidence on housing need. - 3.6 The SHMA is an objective analysis of the housing circumstances in the District.
+- 3.2.1 All developments that provide Affordable Housing will be expected to do so in line with Policy HOU1 of the District Plan and take into account the Council's most up-to-date evidence of housing needs in accordance with Policy HOU3.
+The tenure mix will be negotiated by the Council on a site by site basis and the type and size of affordable units sought will accord with the most up to date evidence on housing need. - 3.2.2 The SHMA is an objective analysis of the housing circumstances in the District.
 It provides an evidence base to support the Council's affordable housing requirement, however, the Council shall at all times seek to use the most up-to-date information available.

-3.7 The most recent SHMA identifies a requirement that 84% of new affordable housing provision should be for affordable rent with the remaining 16% being for intermediate affordable housing tenures as summarised by table 14.2 in the East Herts District Plan and below.
+3.2.3 The most recent SHMA identifies a requirement that 84% of new affordable housing provision should be for affordable rent with the remaining 16% being for intermediate affordable housing tenures as summarised by table 14.2 in the East Herts District Plan and below.

 Affordable Rent Number

 Flat 1 bedroom 660

 2+ bedroom 360

 House 2 bedroom 930

 3 bedroom 970

 4+ bedroom 250

 Subtotal 3,170

 % of affordable housing 84%

-Intermediate Affordable Ho using Number
+Intermediate Affordable Hou using Number

 Flat 1 bedroom 80

 2+ bedroom 70

 House 2 bedroom 180

 3 bedroom 240

 4+ bedroom 40

 Subtotal 610

 % of affordable housing 16%

-3.8 Paragraph 64 of the updated NPPF sets out that where major developments are providing housing at least 10% of the total dwellings are to be made available for affordable home ownership.
-As this figure is taken from the total dwellings across the site and not just the affordable proportion, the expectation to
+3.2.4 Paragraph 64 of the updated NPPF sets out that where major developments are providing housing at least 10% of the total dwellings are to be made available for affordable home ownership, unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups.
+As this figure is

-- provide affordable home ownership is greater than that set out in the SHMA (16% of 40% is less than 10% of 100%). - 3.9 The Council will therefore accept an uplift in affordable home ownership tenures to accommodate the change in the NPPF up to the level of 25% of the affordable proportion.
-Regarding the overall mix, it is up to the applicant to provide sufficient evidence to demonstrate why any further deviation from the SHMA is appropriate for a specific site. - 3.10 The Council's current preferred intermediate tenure is shared ownership.

-Where applicants wish to propose an alternative intermediate housing product they should submit evidence demonstrating why a particular product is more appropriate and we will consider this against the definitions set out in the NPPF and consider how the product proposed meets identified needs now and in the future. - 3.11 The Council does have certain expectations for different affordable housing products in particular affordable housing for rent and shared ownership (see below):
+- taken from the total dwellings across the site and not just the affordable proportion, the expectation to provide affordable home ownership is greater than that set out in the SHMA (16% of 40% is less than 10% of 100%). - 3.2.5 The Council will therefore accept an uplift in affordable home ownership tenures to accommodate the change in the NPPF up to the level of 25% of the affordable proportion.
+Regarding the overall mix, it is up to the applicant to provide sufficient evidence to demonstrate why any further deviation from the SHMA is appropriate for a specific site. - 3.2.6 The Council's current preferred intermediate tenure is shared ownership.
+Where applicants wish to propose an alternative intermediate housing product they should submit evidence demonstrating why a particular product is more appropriate and we will consider this against the definitions set out in the NPPF and consider how the product proposed meets identified needs now and in the future. - 3.2.7 The Council does have certain expectations for different affordable housing products in particular affordable housing for rent and shared ownership (see below):